DZhang47ucas/Cube-/README.md

 This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, 24-puzzle, 35-puzzle, 48-puzzle, Lights Out, and Sokoban.

-I am currently trying to reimplement 35-puzzle, 48-puzzle, Lights Out, and Sokoban.
+35-puzzle, 48-puzzle, Lights Out, and Sokoban currently do not work

 # Setup